wp-plugins/ecwid-shopping-cart/readme.txt

 1. Go to your WP admin panel → Plugins → Add New
 2. Under Search, type in 'Ecwid', click Search
-3. In the search results find the 'Ecwid shopping cart' plugin and click 'Install now' to install it
+3. In the search results find the 'Ecwid Shopping Cart' plugin and click 'Install now' to install it
-4. Click Proceed to continue with the installation.
-The resulting installation screen will list the installation as successful or note any problems during the install
+4. When plugin is installed click 'Activate Plugin' link
+5. Log in into Ecwid control panel at https://my.ecwid.com and copy your numeric Store ID.
+Go to 'Settings → Ecwid shopping cart' page in WP admin panel and paste Store ID in the corresponding field.

 **IMPORTANT**: when the plugin is installed, you will need to activate it on the Plugins page (click 'Activate' link) and configure it on the 'Settings → Ecwid shopping cart' page (at least, you will need to set your store ID there).